dotnet/docs-maui/docs/user-interface/controls/button.md

 This approach is particularly suitable in connection with data-binding, and particularly when implementing the Model-View-ViewModel (MVVM) pattern.
 In an MVVM application, the viewmodel defines properties of type `ICommand` that are then connected to `Button` objects with data bindings. .NET MAUI also defines `Command` and `Command<T>` classes that implement the `ICommand` interface and assist the viewmodel in defining properties of type `ICommand`.
 For more information about commanding, see [Commanding](~/fundamentals/data-binding/commanding.md).

-The following examples shows a very simple viewmodel class that defines a property of type `double` named `Number`, and two properties of type `ICommand` named `MultiplyBy2Command` and `DivideBy2Command`:
+The following example shows a very simple viewmodel class that defines a property of type `double` named `Number`, and two properties of type `ICommand` named `MultiplyBy2Command` and `DivideBy2Command`:

 ```csharp
 public class CommandDemoViewModel : INotifyPropertyChanged